jhanley1321/Order-Manager/README.md

 # Scope

 Though we will build this to be interoperable with other programs later, the main focus of this program is only order management.
-We are not concerned with portfolio management, strategies, or anything else, only being able to place and manage our orders.
+We are not concerned with portfolio management, strategies, and so forth.
+We are only concerned able to place and manage our orders.

 # Purpose

 This program manages orders across multiple exchanges and platforms.
 It can be used to place orders across multiple exchanges, and you will be able to place orders on paper or live accounts.
 I also want to showcase my skills and resourcefulness.
-Generally, while I will be building this entirely myself, if there is an easier, ready made solution, I will use that and focus on how I can add value.
+Generally, while I will be building this entirely myself, if there is an easier, ready-made solution, I will use that and focus on how I can add value.
 In some cases, such as the order manager, intimately understanding the architecture is important.

 # Current Features